asadakhlaaq2/Hacktoberfest-Project-20222/README.md

 Learn and code and help the society too.

-Try coding in different languages and explore
+Try coding in different languages and explore.

+Do not forget to make a folder if coding in new language.
+If the folder already exist then use proper path for the code.

-Happy Hacking
+Happy Hacking !!!!